MoarVM/MoarVM/docs/exceptions.markdown

 ### exception w(obj)
 Gets the exception currently being handled.
 Only valid in the scope of handler.

+### handled r(obj)
+Marks the specified exception as handled.
+Only valid in the scope of a handler for the specified exception.
+Also, only required for goto handlers that also include an exception object.

 ### newexception w(obj)
 Creates a new exception object, based on the current HLL's configured exception